 1992 | Peak: #1

 About a woman who only feels truly appreciated by her husband when they’re having sex.
-Practically literature, that. – Dan Milliken
+That kind of says it all, doesn’t it? – Dan Milliken

 Looking Out For Number One